Is CBD Oil Legal?

-Legality of Hemp-Derived CBD
+Legality of Hemp-derived CBD

 As highlighted in the Agricultural Act of 2014, any Cannabis sativa plant with a THC content below 0.3% is considered hemp.
 All hemp is considered legal in the United States.

 The main reason for a separate classification of hemp is to allow for its industrial uses.
 Hemp is a versatile natural resource.
-It has strong fibers which are useful for making clothing, composites, and biodiesel.
+It has strong fibers which are used for making clothing, composites, and biodiesel.
 It’s also used in soapmaking, concrete, and even automotive manufacturing.